 Elafonisi Beach, Crete

-Elafonisi is well known as the sands here are incredibly soft and colored pink and white, taking its color from millions of crushed shells.
-Many refer to it as āthe pink beachā of Greece.
-Though we have found the sun has to hit it just perfectly for optimal pinkness.
+Elafonisi is well known as the sands here, which are incredibly soft and colored pink and white, taking their color from millions of crushed shells.
+Many refer to it as “the pink beach” of Greece.
+However, we have found that the sun has to hit it perfectly for optimal pinkness.
+As usual in Greece, the waters are crystalline, warm, and great for families with small children.

 Shipwreck Beach, Zakynthos

+Navagio Beach is one of the most photographed sites in Greece!
+It is a true spectacle with surreal views of stunning white sandy beaches and impossibly blue waters.
 The beach is home to the rustic remains of the MV Panagiotis, a ship that became stuck in the cove in the 1980s and has a fascinating history behind it.
-Located in the northeast of Zakynthos, there are two main ways to see the beach – by water or from the white limestone clifftops.

 Rovinia Beach, Corfu

-It’s a pretty secluded beach that sees far fewer people than many of the other Corfu beaches, in part because of its slight difficulty to access it.
-Once at the beach, you’ll be able to enjoy the calm waters, and take a swim around the bay.
+Rovinia Beach, near Paleokastritsa Harbor, is one of my favorite beaches in Corfu.
+Like most Greek beaches, it’s a trek down to this little beach, but it is well worth it once you are there.
+It’s a pretty secluded beach that sees far fewer people than many of the other Corfu beaches, in part because it is slightly difficult to access.
+Once at the beach, you’ll be able to enjoy the calm waters and take a swim around the bay.
+It’s one of the most idealistic beaches we’ve come across in Greece.

 Seitan Limania, Crete